ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 #### Integration with recommendation engine

 Now, during product creation, edition, or deletion, information about the selected product categories (Taxonomies) is sent to the recommendation engine as an attribute and can be used for recommendation engine filtering.

 ### Users

 #### New User Content Type

-New release brings you a new Content Type for private customers registering from the front page.
+This release brings you a new Content Type for private customers registering from the front page.
 We also prepared a migration command for already existing users to ease your upgrade process.
 For more information, refer to upgrade documentation.

 ### API improvements

-PIMs Catalogs functionality is now covered in REST API, including:
+The catalogs functionality in PIM is now covered in REST API, including:

 - Getting catalog list
 - Creating, modifying, copying and deleting catalogs